STOCK RANKINGS, SCREENERS & INVESTING SYSTEMS

 Why do different rankings use different universes?

 Different strategies need different starting pools.
-Quality Stocks currently uses a liquid North American and Atlantic-market universe so the model compares cleaner, more tradeable data.
+Quality Stocks, Undervalued Stocks, Dividend Stocks, and Defensive Stocks use liquid North American and Atlantic-market universes so the models compare cleaner, more tradeable data.

 Which ranking should I start with?